Ag Mohammed Wau Teguidda Kaocen: Family

-Resistance to French
+Resistance against the French

 An adherent to the militantly anti-French Sanusiya Sufi religious order, Kaocen engaged in numerous, mostly unsuccessful battles against French forces from at least 1909.
 He raided French columns in what is today eastern Niger and western Chad.
 He participated in several raids in the Borkou, Ennedi and Tibesti area, including the 1909 battle at Galakka.
 Under the direct orders of the Sanusiya leader, he commanded forces at Ennedi in 1910, only to be defeated by the French and forced to retreat to the border of Darfur.
 Returning first to Ounianga Kabir then the Fezzan (the center of Sanusiya power), Kaocen rallied both tribal subjects and other nomads (not all Tuareg) who were loyal to the Sanusiya.

 There, in October 1914, the Sanusiya leadership declared a Jihad against the French colonialists.
 In 1916, Kaocen's forces began attacking towns in the Aïr Mountains.
 With the aid of the Sultan of Agadez, Kaocen's forces placed the garrison under siege on 17 December 1916.
 They seized all the major towns of the Aïr, including Ingall, Assodé, and Aouderas, placing what is today northern Niger under rebel control for over three months.